Assembly programming for beginners

 Assembly is a low-level programming language.
 You already know that low-level programming languages are close to machines and very hard to understand by humans.
-We have already written some programs with languages like C, C++, Python, etc. In compiling C programs article we talked about what happens when we compile a computer program.
+We have already written some programs with languages like C, C++, Python, etc. In Compiling C programs article we talked about what happens when we compile a computer program.
 The source code is translated into a set of binary instructions.
 Assembly is just a representation of those binary instructions But why do we need Assembly language?

-What is the Assembly language?
+What is Assembly programming?

 Think that there is a CPU instruction as 10111000.
 This instruction may do tasks like moving data from one place to another or popping off the stack, etc. Let's say its hexadecimal value is b8.
 We can use both of the above to represent the CPU instruction.
 When we compare binary and hexadecimal code you can see hexadecimal value is easy to remember and use.

 Even more, we can map some simple words to each CPU instruction.
 Let's think about moving some data.
 Imagine that the hexadecimal code for moving some data is b8.
 We can assign the word MOV for that instruction.
 So whenever we want to use b8 we can use the word MOV instead of that hexadecimal value.
 That's more human-friendly than the binary and hexadecimal representations.
 (Actually above instruction is equal to moving some data to the eax register.
 We'll talk more about this later.)

 Let's see some examples of these opcodes and Assembly instructions.

 Why do we need to learn Assembly language?